sleepingCoder7/tour-connect-backend/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)
 ![Swagger](https://img.shields.io/badge/Swagger-85EA2D?style=for-the-badge&logo=Swagger&logoColor=black)

 Welcome to the **Tour Connect** backend!
 This is a robust Express.js & MongoDB-powered REST API designed for managing and organizing guided tours.
-It features full CRUD operations, detailed Swagger API documentation, rotational file logging, and comes with a beautiful vanilla front-end to interact directly with the API.
+It features full CRUD operations, detailed Swagger API documentation, and advanced logging capabilities.
+The backend is built with Node.js, Express.js, and MongoDB, and comes with a beautiful vanilla front-end to interact directly with the API.

 ---